nordic-institute/X-Road/ansible/TESTCA.md

 **Note**.
 The test CA is for _testing and development purposes only_.
 It is not a secure certification authority.

 The `roles/xroad-ca/` directory contains a collection of scripts to set up an openssl-based test-CA environment for signing certificates and providing TSA and OCSP services during development.
-The scripts require Ubuntu 18.04 (Ubuntu 14.04 should also work)
+The scripts require Ubuntu 18.04.

 You can initialize the test-CA server automatically [with Ansible.](README.md).
 This initializes a new test-CA server if one is listed in `ca-servers` category.